nodeshift/opossum/README.md

 to be executed when in the failure state.

 For more about the circuit breaker pattern, there are lots of resources on the web - search it!
-Here is one place to
+Fowler's blog post is one place to [start reading](http://martinfowler.com/bliki/CircuitBreaker.html).
-[start reading](http://martinfowler.com/bliki/CircuitBreaker.html).

 |                 | Project Info  |